LameGrape/SF-Timer/README.md

 # SF Timer
 A Stick Fight speedrun timer for BepInEx.

-The timer starts when spawn in, and stops when you die.
+The timer starts when spawn in.
 It is useful for speedrun maps such as BOTF.

 For a tutorial on installing BepInEx, see https://docs.bepinex.dev/articles/user_guide/installation/index.html.
 After installation (or if it already installed), download the DLL from the releases tab on the right, and put it into the BepInEx plugin folder.